Qsen02/Softuni-HTML-and-CSS-full-course/README.md

 # Softuni HTML and CSS full course
- Exercises from current coure related with HTML and CSS.
+ Exercises from current course related with HTML and CSS.